hthornto/Compressive-Strength-API/README.md

 # Concrete-API

 #This software has been copyright by the Author and all rights have been reserved by him.
 #This software currently can only be downloaded and used and not modified without the permission of the author

-#This api is meant to be simple and straight forward.
+#This API is meant to be simple and straight forward.

 Setup

-1. Found a capablity database.
-The compatable databases are mysql, postgres, sqlite, and msSQL.
+1. Setup a compatible database.
+The compatible databases are MySQL, PostgreSQL, SQLite, and MSSQL.
-2. Create a database or use setup if using postgresSQL.
+2. Create a database or use setup if using PostgreSQL.
-3. Create and ini file titled settings.ini or use setup if you are using an postgresSQL database.
-I am planning on adding the ability to setup other databases within setup.
+3. Create an INI file titled settings.ini or use setup if you are using an PostgreSQL database.
+Currently planning on adding the ability to setup other databases within setup.
 See the section on what is required in the settings file.

 Settings.ini file

-The program currently requires to sections.
+The program currently requires two sections.
 [Main Database] and [General].
-Below is a sample of the necassary components within the file  and currently the only options.
+Below is a sample of the necessary components within the file and currently the only options.

     [Main Database]
     db_password = my_database_password